robbschiller/Aloe/README.md

 #Aloe
+| Soothing color scheme for Xcode

+## Installation
+1. Make a folder in `~/Library/Developer/Xcode/UserData` called `FontAndColorThemes` if it doesn't already exist.
-To add the theme to Xcode navigate to the Aloe folder and run
+2. Copy the theme file from the cloned directory to the new folder `mv Aloe.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes/`

-mv Aloe.dvtcolortheme ~/Library/Developer/Xcode/UserData/FontAndColorThemes/

 ##Preview